 30Km south of Fort Portal between the main Fort Portal – Kasese road and Kibale Forest is a collection of Crater lakes.
-These Crater Lakes Visit in Fort Portal are formed as a result of vulcanicity, with violent eruption causing the top of a volcano to be blown off, leaving a crater.
+The Crater Lakes Visit in Fort Portal is quite adventurous and liked by many tourists.
+The crater lakes were formed as a result of vulcanicity, with violent eruption causing the top of a volcano to be blown off, leaving a crater.

 The lakes are so many and vary size and character, and have well-developed facilities.
 It’s amazing that crater lakes are bilharzia-free and hence safe for swimming.
 However, it is important to establish the living creatures within or around a particular crater.
 Meanwhile, these crater lakes are ideal for sport fishing, nature walks, cycling and a great opportunity to do intensive bird watching.
 These crater lakes have over 300 bird species.

 The popular crater lakes include: Lake Nyabikere, literary translated as lake of Frogs.
 This tranquil spot is 30 minutes drive from Fort Portal on the Kamwenge road, and just 100 m off the main road at the edge of Kibale Forest National Park.
 It is possible to walk from Lake Nyabikere to Lake Nkuruba via Lake Nyinabulitwa to Lake Nyamirima.
 Nyabikere is a popular base for Chimp treks in the Primate Kingdom of Kibale.
 Local fishing boats are available to ease transport from one Lake to another.